dawsond34/DawsonDobash-MADA-project/README.md

 ### Products

-This folder contains the manuscript.
+This folder contains the manuscript and the supplemental materials

+**SUPPLEMENTAL MATERIALS NOT FINISHED AND A WORK IN PROGRESS**